Warm, comforting, and hearty Beef and Bean Stew sweetened with apple juice. This tasty dish…

 - Add vegetable oil to the dutch oven.
 Saute onions for 2 minutes.
 Then add garlic, celery, carrots, rosemary, and thyme.
 Saute for 1 minute.

 - Stir in all-purpose flour and continue to cook for another 2 minutes.

 - Add tomato paste and Guinness stout.
 Stir to mix.

 - Return the beef and bacon to the dutch oven.
 Also add the parsnips.
 Stir to get everything well mix.

 - Reduce heat to medium low and simmer for 1½ hours stirring occasionally.
 Add salt and ground pepper after 1 hour.

-You can swap out the parsnips with potatoes if you plan on serving this Guinness Beef Stew with crusty bread or have a little of both.
+You can swap out the parsnips with potatoes if you plan on serving this stew with crusty bread or have a little of both.
 This is my first time using parsnips and I do like it.
 They have an earthy taste and are more starchy than carrots but less so than potatoes.